 Your travel hacking success is all about planning ahead.
 So let’s talk about the things you should do before you open your first travel rewards credit card!

-1. Sign up for Credit Sesame
+1. Sign Up For Credit Karma

-If you don’t already have it, sign up for Credit Sesame here.
+If you don’t already have it, sign up for Credit Karma here.
 This service will tell you your free credit score and give you a better idea of what kinds of credit cards you will be eligible for.